 Until recently, a company’s HR department was categorized in the lower rungs.
 This is surprising considering the crucial role that this department plays in replenishing and nourishing an organization’s resources.

 The HR department has transformed significantly from the task-oriented nature of administration it used to be in the 1980s.
 It is now viewed as a strategy-focused extension of every firm.
 The HR department thrives on specific principles, as highlighted below:

 One aspect that the HR department tries to deal with is job security.
 To guarantee job security, many employees know that they need to show commitment to the company and their job duties.
-The HR management comes in to put measures that ensure that staffing levels correspond to the company’s needs, and in the process, assure employees of their long-term positions within the organization.
-On their part, the firm demonstrates its long-term commitment to the workers by providing regular training, performance evaluations, and goal-setting activities.
+The HR management comes in to put measures in place that ensure that staffing levels correspond to the company’s needs and that, in the process, assure employees of their long-term positions within the organization.
+The firm demonstrates its long-term commitment to the workers by providing regular training, performance evaluations, and goal-setting activities.

 Main Functions of Human Resource Management

 1. Employee Recruitment

 Recruitment is the process of identifying talent gaps in a company and finding the right people to fill the roles.
 There are four stages in the employee recruitment process: